cran-task-views/Agriculture/Agriculture.md

 The task views for [Econometrics](https://cran.rstudio.com/web/views/Econometrics.html), [Empirical Finance](https://cran.r-project.org/web/views/Finance.html), and [TimeSeries](https://cran.r-project.org/web/views/TimeSeries.html) provide information on packages and tools relevant to agriculture economics.

--   **Agricultural price forecasting**: `r pkg("vmdTDNN")`[][] forecasts univariate time series data using variational mode decomposition based time delay neural network models as described by [Dragomiretskiy 2014](https://doi.org/10.1109/TSP.2013.2288675). `r pkg("stlELM")`[][] also conducts univariate time series forecasting Univariate time series, using seasonal-trend decomposition procedures based on loess (STL) combined with the extreme learning machine developed by [Xiong et al 2018](https://doi.org/10.1016%2Fj.neucom.2017.11.053). `r pkg("eemdTDNN")`[][] does the same, utilizing different decomposition based time delay neural network models.
+-   **Agricultural price forecasting**: `r github("cran/vmdTDNN")` forecasts univariate time series data using variational mode decomposition based time delay neural network models as described by [Dragomiretskiy 2014](https://doi.org/10.1109/TSP.2013.2288675). `r pkg("stlELM")` also conducts univariate time series forecasting Univariate time series, using seasonal-trend decomposition procedures based on loess (STL) combined with the extreme learning machine developed by [Xiong et al 2018](https://doi.org/10.1016%2Fj.neucom.2017.11.053). `r pkg("eemdTDNN")` does the same, utilizing different decomposition based time delay neural network models.
 For method details, see [Yu et al 2008](https://doi.org/10.1016%2Fj.eneco.2008.05.003).

 ### Agrometeorology

 The [Hydrology CRAN Task View](https://cran.r-project.org/web/views/Hydrology.html) has many resources for accessing and processing weather and climate data.

--   **Data Sources**:  Data from the [Copernicus](https://cds.climate.copernicus.eu/cdsapp#!/dataset/sis-agrometeorological-indicators?tab=overview) data set of agrometeorological indicators can be downloaded and extracted using `r pkg("ag5Tools")`[][].
-Climate crop zones in Brazail can be accessed and calculated with `r pkg("cropZoning")`[][] using data sets from [TerraClimate](http://www.climatologylab.org/terraclimate.html) that are calibrated to weather stations run by the National Meteorological Institute of Brazil.
+-   **Data Sources**:  Data from the [Copernicus](https://cds.climate.copernicus.eu/cdsapp#!/dataset/sis-agrometeorological-indicators?tab=overview) data set of agrometeorological indicators can be downloaded and extracted using `r pkg("ag5Tools")`.
+Climate crop zones in Brazail can be accessed and calculated with `r pkg("cropZoning")` using data sets from [TerraClimate](http://www.climatologylab.org/terraclimate.html) that are calibrated to weather stations run by the National Meteorological Institute of Brazil.
 The package [acdcR][] (Agro-Climatic Data by County) provides functions to calculate United States county-level variables in agricultural production or agro-climatic and weather analyses.

--   **Data Preparation**: `r pkg("Meteor")`[][] provides a set of functions for weather and climate data manipulation to support crop and crop disease modeling. `r pkg("cropgrowdays")`[][] can be used for calculating growing degree days, cumulative rainfall, number of stress day, mean radiation, evaporatranspiration and other variables.
-It also can be used to access SILO weather data from the [Queensland DES longpaddock website](https://www.longpaddock.qld.gov.au). `r pkg("agroclim")`[][] contains functions to compute agroclimatic indices useful to zoning areas based on climatic variables and to evaluate the importance of temperature and precipitation for individual crops or in general for agricultural lands.
+-   **Data Preparation**: `r pkg("Meteor")` provides a set of functions for weather and climate data manipulation to support crop and crop disease modeling. `r pkg("cropgrowdays")` can be used for calculating growing degree days, cumulative rainfall, number of stress day, mean radiation, evaporatranspiration and other variables.
+It also can be used to access SILO weather data from the [Queensland DES longpaddock website](https://www.longpaddock.qld.gov.au). `r pkg("agroclim")` contains functions to compute agroclimatic indices useful to zoning areas based on climatic variables and to evaluate the importance of temperature and precipitation for individual crops or in general for agricultural lands.

--   The `r pkg("frost")`[][] package contains a compilation of empirical methods used by farmers and agronomic engineers to predict the minimum temperature to detect a frost event.
+-   The `r frost("anadiedrichs/frost")` package contains a compilation of empirical methods used by farmers and agronomic engineers to predict the minimum temperature to detect a frost event.

--   `r pkg("LWFBrook90R")`[][] provides an implementation of the soil vegetation atmosphere transport (SVAT) model LWF-BROOK90 to calculate daily evaporation (transpiration, interception, and soil evaporation) and soil water fluxes, along with soil water contents and soil water tension of a soil profile covered with vegetation.
+-   `r pkg("LWFBrook90R")` provides an implementation of the soil vegetation atmosphere transport (SVAT) model LWF-BROOK90 to calculate daily evaporation (transpiration, interception, and soil evaporation) and soil water fluxes, along with soil water contents and soil water tension of a soil profile covered with vegetation.

--   Leaf area index and soil moisture from microwave backscattering data based on the [WCM model](doi:10.1016/0034-4257(93)90053-Z) can be calculated with the `r pkg("WCM")`[][] package.
+-   Leaf area index and soil moisture from microwave backscattering data based on the [WCM model](doi:10.1016/0034-4257(93)90053-Z) can be calculated with the `r pkg("WCM")` package.

 ### Agronomic trials